Booth notebook

 Lineup note

 Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.
-It leaves high and dry by Radiohead off the bends (1995) a clean lane instead of boxing the handoff in.
+It leaves Let’s Dance by Miley Cyrus off Meet Miley Cyrus (2007) a clean lane instead of boxing the handoff in.

 Track context